 In addition to a higher concentration of red blood cells, your body will also begin to produce more red blood cells.
 This actually increases the production of a substance you might have heard of in a negative connotation: EPO.

-Your body will also increase capillaries.
-Capillaries are tiny blood vessels that oxygen travels through to get blood to your tissues.
+Your body will also increase the number of capillaries.
+Capillaries are tiny blood vessels through which oxygen travels to get blood to your tissues.
 More capillaries mean more blood, which means more oxygen.

 An interesting aside, distance running and endurance sports are one of the few things that can cause your body to increase the production of capillaries.

-When I lived at sea level and traveled to Colorado Springs (6,000 feet), I noticed a decrease in my running performance.
+When I lived at sea level and traveled to Colorado Springs (6,000 feet above sea level), I noticed a decrease in my running performance.
 Runs at my easy pace felt pretty normal, just a slightly elevated heart rate and breathing rate.

 As I increased my pace, I noticed that I had to work much harder and was not able to run at the same pace as I had at sea level.

-Altitude acclimatization can be different for everyone.
-The best bet is to take it easy for a few days and gradually see how your body handles the elevation.
+Altitude acclimatization can vary from person to person.
+The best approach is to take it easy for a few days and gradually see how your body adjusts to the elevation.

-What Are The 3 Stages Of Acclimatization To Altitude?
+What Are The 3 Stages Of Altitude Acclimatization?

-Altitude acclimatization is the process of gradually introducing your body to higher altitudes so that it can adapt.
+Altitude acclimatization is the process of gradually introducing your body to higher altitudes, allowing it to adapt.
 This is typically only necessary if the individual travels to an altitude of around 10,000 feet (3,000 meters) or higher.

-To effectively acclimatize to higher altitude, you can follow an altitude acclimatization 3-step process: preparation, ascent, and descent.
+To effectively acclimatize to higher altitudes, you can follow an altitude acclimatization 3-step process: preparation, ascent, and descent.

 #1: Preparation

-The preparation stage of altitude acclimatization is all about preparing your body for higher altitude by gradually introducing it to higher altitudes.
+The preparation stage of altitude acclimatization involves gradually introducing your body to higher altitudes to prepare it.

 For instance, if you were getting ready to run the Leadville 100, which starts at 10,000 feet of elevation and has a high point of 12,500 feet, you might fly into Denver, CO, and stay a few days.

 Denver, the Mile High City, sits at an elevation of 5,280 feet.
-Staying a day or two at this elevation will allow you to acclimate before heading to Leadville, CO, which sits at 10,000 feet of elevation.
+Staying a day or two at this elevation will allow you to acclimate before heading to Leadville, CO, which sits at an elevation of 10,000 feet.

 Base Camp at Mt.
 Everest sits at 20,000 feet.
 Most climbers who climb the peak will fly into Kathmandu, which sits at 4,500 ft.
-They will then spend several days/weeks hiking to base camp to allow their body to acclimate to the high altitude.
+They will then spend several days or weeks hiking to base camp to allow their bodies to acclimate to the high altitude.
 Once there, they spend several days doing short hikes and acclimating before starting up the mountain.

 #2: Ascent

 On Everest, climbers will typically spend time climbing up to camps 1, 2, and 3, staying a day or two, then coming back down.
-This process allows them to adhere to these tenants and acclimate to the high altitude as they try to prepare to make a push for the summit.
+This process enables them to adhere to these tenets and acclimate to the high altitude as they prepare to make a push for the summit.

 #3: Descent